sbrudz/poker-hands-java/README.md

 ## Getting Started

-* Please create your own branch to keep the master as a clean jump-off point.
+* Please create your own branch to keep the `main` branch as a clean jump-off point.
 * A partial implementation of the problem has been provided so that the pairing exercise can focus on implementing the logic for a winning hand